xjjak/LapCal/.github/ISSUE_TEMPLATE/error.md

 ---
-name: Fix
+name: Error
-about: Something that needs to be fixed
+about: Something that needs to be fixed and has never worked before.
-title: "[FIX] ..."
+title: "[ERROR] ..."
 labels: bug
 assignees: ''